When Can You Use Insanity as a Defense in a Criminal Case?

 We know what it takes to prove that you did not understand the potential implications of your actions because you were suffering from a mental illness or defect when committing the criminal offense.

 Let our skilled attorneys evaluate your particular situation and determine if you use the insanity defense under the circumstances of your criminal case.
-Schedule a free case evaluation by calling (254) 220-4225.
+Schedule a FREE case evaluation by contacting us online or calling us at (254) 781-4222.

 Categories: